RebeccaFan/Agribot-Documentation/pressure.md

 ## Gauge and Absolute Pressure

-When measuring pressure, determining to use gauge or absolute pressure is important
+When measuring pressure, determining to use gauge or absolute pressure is important.

+#### Gauge Pressure

+Gauge pressure is measured in relation to ambient atmospheric pressure If the gauge pressure is higher than ambient pressure it is referred to as positive pressure and if the measured gauge pressure is below atmospheric pressure it is called negative or vacuum gauge pressure.

+#### Absolute Pressure

+Absolute pressure is the sum of gauge pressure and atmospheric pressure.
+The absolute pressure in fluids cannot be negative, so the smallest absolute pressure is zero.

+Generally if you want to measure a pressure that is influenced by changes in atmospheric pressure, like the level of liquid in an open tank for example; you would choose gauge pressure.
+If you want to measure pressures that are not influenced by changes in atmospheric pressure, e.g. leak testing a completely sealed, you would use an absolute pressure sensor.

 ## Units of Pressure

-SI unit for pressre is the Pascal, Pa.
+SI unit for pressure is the Pascal, Pa.
 Pa = N/m2 (Newton per square meter)
 1 bar = 100,000 Pa = 105 Pa
 1 atm = 101,325 Pa